Our Men in Formation

 He has particularly been influenced by Saint Antony the Abbot, who "began to think of how the apostles had left everything and followed the Saviour, and also of those mentioned in the book of Acts who had sold their possessions and brought the apostles the money for distribution to the needy.
 He reflected too on the great hope stored up in heaven for such as these.
 This was all in his mind when, entering the church just as the Gospel was being read, he heard the Lord’s words to the rich man: If you want to be perfect, go and sell all you have and give the money to the poor – you will have riches in heaven.
 Then come and follow me." - from St. Athanasius' Life of St. Antony

-First year diaconate student Paul is from St. Peter's, Leamington Spa.
+Second year diaconate student Paul is from St. Peter's, Leamington Spa.

-Andrej is in his first year of formation.
+Andrej is in his second year of formation.
 Born in Slovakia, he works as a graphic designer.
 He is married to Henrietta and has two children of primary school age, David and Abigail.
 He belongs to St. Mary & St. Egwin’s Parish, Evesham (Worcestershire) and is a committed member of the House of the Open Door Community, a lay community in Childswickham.
 In his spare time, he enjoys photography and family countryside walks.

-Phil, from Our Lady of the Angels Parish, Nuneaton, is in his second year of formation.
+Phil, from Our Lady of the Angels Parish, Nuneaton, is in his third year of formation.
 He has been married to Eileen for 32 happy years and has two grown-up children, Andrew and Clare, who both work and live in London.
 He was born and raised in Ireland as a cradle Catholic - schooled by nuns, Christian Brothers then Cistercian boarding school.
 He came to the UK in 1987 ‘for a 12-month stint…’ and works in procurement and supply-chain in the automotive industry.
 His interests are music (he has played the church organ for many years) and he is a passionate rugby supporter.

 He had felt a 'tug' to the life of the Church for some years, and as he became increasingly involved in his parish, his calling to the diaconate took shape.